dotkom/the-notifier-awakens/README.md

   ...
 ```

 The code above will generate a URL that can be accessed using `github.users.dotkom`.

-The fetch call above is not called unless a component asks for it.
-(More on that in the next section about components.)
+The fetch call is not called unless a component asks for `github.users.dotkom`.
+More on how components can use this in the [next section](#2-manage-components).

 Complete example: